|Bloss family portrait from 1908|

 "Knode Family History" – The story of this Washington County family is intertwined with the canal.
 George W. Knode owned and captained a boat on the canal during the 1870s.
 His brother David captained another boat.
 His brother Jacob also worked as a boatman.
 The 50-page document was created in September 2014.

 "Henry Korns Family History"– Jesse and Henry Korns were canal boat builders and very active in the affairs of Cumberland.
-The 40-page document was written in September 2012 and includes information pulled from the census and other public records.
+The 85-page document was created in 2012 and updated in 2019.
+It includes information pulled from the census and other public records.
 Also available is a compliation of J&H Korns canal boat mortgages, 1851 - 1870.

 "Patrick Little Family History" discusses another family that figures prominently in the history of Hancock and the canal.
 The 46-page document was written in November 2011.
 The file size is 6 MB.